Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 The **output is a source area** grid showing the cumulative percentage of source area influencing the flux at the point of interest.

-- To display the legend correctly in the layer window: Double-click on the source area grid and then click OK without doing any changes.
-The source area display is showing up to 98% of the cumulative area.

-- Other output: A text file giving both the input setting variables and the output morphometric parameters calculated based on the source area generated.
+- The other output is a text file giving both the input setting variables and the output morphometric parameters calculated based on the source area generated.
 More information is provided in the manual, row titled: “Output”

 It is possible to input a text file to generate a source area based on morphometric parameters (e.g. an hourly dataset).
-However, for now you can moodify the input variables set in the interface.
-Format of such a file is given in the `manual <https://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Morphology%20Source%20Area%20(Point).html>`__.
+However, for now you can modify the input variables set in the interface.
+The format of such a file is given in the `manual <https://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Morphology%20Source%20Area%20(Point).html>`__.

 Iterative process
 -----------------

-To work with a site with no value known *a priori*.
+To work with a site with no morphometric values known *a priori*.

 #.
 Use the `MorphometricCalculator(Point) <http://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Morphology%20Morphometric%20Calculator%20(Point).html>`__ tool in the UMEP plugin to select a
    point to get the initial parameter values: